I Tracked My Period Daily for 9 Months. Here’s How It Transformed My Health.

 Here is what I learned when I tracked my period daily for 9 months.

 I’m a happy, easy person for 3 weeks of the month.
 But like clockwork, my mood seems to dip dramatically once a month – the week before my period (days 21-28).
+I heard from other women that they are anxious before ovulation.

-This helps me have compassion for myself!
+It helps me have compassion for myself!

 And stop blaming myself for being short-tempered.